 It usually takes several years for diabetic retinopathy to reach a stage where it could threaten your sight.

-To reduce the risk of this happening, people with diabetes should:
+To reduce the risk of this happening, if you have diabetes you should:

-- ensure good control of their blood sugar levels, blood pressure and cholesterol
+- keep good control of your blood sugar levels, blood pressure and cholesterol

-- attend diabetic eye screening appointments – annual screening is offered to all people with diabetes aged 12 and over to pick up and treat any problems early on
+- go to diabetic eye screening appointments – annual screening is offered to all people with diabetes aged 12 and over to pick up and treat any problems early on

 How diabetes can affect the eyes